fabiolapasini/Test_and_Exercises_cpp/README.md

 2. Monitors: Exercises illustrating synchronization techniques using monitors to safely manage access to shared resources.

 3. Smart Pointers: Practical use cases for modern C++ smart pointers (such as std::shared_ptr and std::unique_ptr) that showcase efficient memory management and resource handling through RAII patterns.

-## Requirements

-This code is written in C++17 and requires a C++17 compatible compiler.
-It has been tested on: